 The name is a little grandiose, but SmartNews has the brawn to back it up.
 The app analyzes trending stories and categorizes them, ensuring that you’re always able to look at the news you want.
 It aims to give you the news in one minute, and it does that well, with a clutter-free and easy to browse interface and an algorithm that’s good at digging up fresh content you’ll actually want to read.

-Flipboard created a new type of reading experience on mobile, and is focused on engaging the reader with the most exciting stories of the day using a magazine-style aesthetic that begs you to just keep flipping.
+Flipboard created a new type of reading experience on mobile and is focused on engaging the reader with the most exciting stories of the day using a magazine-style aesthetic that begs you to just keep flipping.
 Hundreds of publications are available on the news reader, and Flipboard offers a generous number of topics.
 So, whether you’re broadly into technology, or want to know the latest Star Wars news, Flipboard has you covered.

 It might not be the most usual way to keep up with news, but it’s rare that a major global event goes unnoticed on Reddit.
-Reddit only launched an official app in 2016, but it quickly became one of the best ways to experience Reddit on Android and iOS.
-Reddit is a great way to keep up with the latest news through various subreddits — Android news is submitted to /r/Android, for instance — and users upvote popular content and comment on it.
+Reddit only launched an official app in 2016, but it quickly became one of the best ways to experience

 One of the most well-known news apps around and home to 2,500 reporters in 200 locations, Reuters covers absolutely everything you could think to quantify as news, so you’re unlikely to miss a thing while using this app.
 It provides a personalized experience, breaking news alerts, and can even help you to keep an eye on the stock market.
 The Editorial Highlights feature means you catch up on events quickly, and you can choose to save an article for reading later with offline mode and a night mode.

 Al Jazeera was the first 24-hour news channel to cover the Middle East, and has become one of the most popular and established publications in the region.
 It has since grown and developed, reporting on news from around the globe.
-The app has access to 24-hour news coverage, video clips of the biggest stories, and reams of news stories, features pieces, and opinions from around the world.
+The app has access to 24-hour live video coverage, clips of the biggest stories, and reams of news stories, features pieces, and opinions from around the world.

 If you’re into sports — whether it’s the NFL, NBA, or Premier League Soccer — it’s in this app.
 It offers a huge amount of information, including detailed stats that you won’t find on many similar apps.
 It offers real-time scores alongside comprehensive information about your teams and players, all crammed into a good-looking interface.
 If you’re looking for an app that specializes in sports, then you’ve found your choice.
-If you’re an iOS user, there’s an Apple Watch app too.
+If you’re an iOS user, there’s an Apple Watch app as well.

 News360 is one of the most well-known news aggregation apps for a reason.
 The app looks great, it’s very straightforward, and offers rich content.
 The way it allows you to search for your favorite topics or specific news sites makes it similar to Flipboard, and it works just as well.
 Not only does it offer integration with iMessage, but it also has an Apple Watch app for iOS users.
 You can connect the app to your Facebook, Twitter, and Google Plus to share the news, and it supports Pocket, Instapaper, and Evernote integration.
 It also allows you to save stories, so you can read them later.